-POLICY 80.1.7: By 1995, Maintain the current county development regulations will require ing that any building that is improved, modified, added on to, or reconstructed by more than twenty (20) twenty five (25) percent of its replacement value and which has recorded one or more since 1978 in the repetitive loss as defined by the Federal Emergency Management Agency will be brought into compliance with current regulatory standards for new construction.
-(Amended by Ordinance No.
+POLICY 80.1.7: By 1995, Maintain the current county development regulations will require ing that any building that is improved, modified, added on to, or reconstructed by more than twenty (20) twenty five (25) percent of its replacement value and which has recorded one or more National Flood Insurance Program (NFIP) flood losses of \$1000.00 or more since 1978 a repetitive loss as defined by the Federal Emergency Management Agency will be brought into compliance with current regulatory standards for new construction.
+(Amended by Ordinance No. 92-35, 94-30, 00-22)